LowellInstruments/ddh_old/docs/FILES.md

 When present, the DDH graph tab plots even logger data outside the water.

-### .ts_aws.txt

-Contains the last timestamp of attempt to AWS S3.
-Seems redundant with db_status.json?

 ### dl_files/<mac>

 Contains several files either downloaded or automatically generated from them.